The video experts blog

 To help put the scope of the multi-camera setup and operation into perspective, we will run through a live-streaming success story where a one-person crew controlled the two cameras, switcher, audio mixer, and encoder.

 In this configuration, two cameras were connected to a Black-Magic Design ATEM Television Studio Switcher.
-The switcher was very compact and affordable, with a list price of about $1000.
+The switcher was compact and affordable, with a list price of about $1000.
 To use it, the operator employed a laptop as an external control surface and a field HD television as a multi-view monitor.

 The ATEM has 6 inputs and HDMI and HD-SDI outputs.
 It also featured a real-time H.264 output for recording an archive of the program stream.